leshec/speakit_rust/README.md

 # speakit
 Practice Italian pronounciation: Search italian text and list words containing a substring such as "ce"

-I wanted to practice sounds in reasonable common or not completely random italian words.
+I wanted to practice sounds in reasonably common or not completely random italian words.
 Pronounciation is a key thing to get started with Italian.

 To use it: